filekit-co/wikitoday-front/src/lib/data/2023-08-11/Voice-of-Dale-Gribbl/EN-US.md

 ---
-title: 'Voice of Dale Gribble on ''''King of the Hill'''', Johnny Hardwick, Dies at 64'
+title: 'Voice of Dale Gribble on ''King of the Hill'', Johnny Hardwick, Dies at 64'
-description: 'Johnny Hardwick, the actor known for voicing the conspiracy-obsessed Dale Gribble on Fox''''s ''''King of the Hill,'''' has died at the age of 64.'
+description: 'Johnny Hardwick, the actor known for voicing the conspiracy-obsessed Dale Gribble on Fox''s ''King of the Hill,'' has died at the age of 64.'
 category: 'Entertainment'
 keywords: 'Dale Gribble, Johnny Hardwick'
 date: '2023-08-11'